Warren Zevon on the Late Show with David Letterman in 2002: Background

 Comedian David Letterman began the late-night NBC Late Night franchise in 1982, and his favorite musician was Warren Zevon.
 He started following Zevon in 1981 because he was, in Letterman's words, "crazy and fascinating".
+Zevon would start appearing on his Late Night show on a semi-annual basis for a time.

 Letterman brought Zevon onto his subsequent CBS Late Show with David Letterman throughout the 1990s despite Zevon's lack of commercial success during that time.
 He even served as the show's substitute band leader during Paul Shaffer's absences.
 In gratitude, Zevon gave Letterman a bit part on Zevon's album My Ride's Here.
 He later told Letterman that he had "been the best friend my music has ever had".
 Of the relationship between the two, Detroit Free Press columnist Terry Lawson would later write:

 Zevon is a Letterman favorite [...] because they share the same cranky humor, the same appreciation of ironic absurdity; Letterman probably could have written "Werewolves of London", and Zevon could have hosted a talk show, if he didn't have to dress up or endure simpleton movie stars.

 In August 2002, a few months before the release of Genius: The Best of Warren Zevon, Zevon received a terminal diagnosis of lung cancer (pleural mesothelioma).
 He revealed this to the public a month later.